lightning/bolts/07-routing-gossip.md

 The creating node MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` using its own `node_id`.

+For the Bitcoin blockchain, the `chain_hash` value MUST be (encoded in hex): `000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f`.
+The creating node MUST set `chain_hash` and `short_channel_id` to match the 32-byte hash and 8-byte channel ID that uniquely identifies the channel within the `channel_announcement` message.

 The creating node MUST set `short_channel_id` to match those in the already-sent `channel_announcement` message, and MUST set the `direction` bit of `flags` to 0 if the creating node is `node_id_1` in that message, otherwise 1.
 Bits which are not assigned a meaning must be set to 0.